XCurrency/xc/doc/build-osx.md

  -arch x86_64
  -isysroot $(xcode-select --print-path)/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.7.sdk

-Once dependencies are compiled, see release-process.md for how the BlocknetDX-Qt.app bundle is packaged and signed to create the .dmg disk image that is distributed.
+Once dependencies are compiled, see release-process.md for how the XCurrency-Qt.app bundle is packaged and signed to create the .dmg disk image that is distributed.

 Running
 -------

-It's now available at `./blocknetdxd`, provided that you are still in the `src` directory.
+It's now available at `./xc3d`, provided that you are still in the `src` directory.
 We have to first create the RPC configuration file, though.

-Run `./blocknetdxd` to get the filename where it should be put, or just try these
+Run `./xc3d` to get the filename where it should be put, or just try these
 commands:

-    echo -e "rpcuser=blocknetdxrpc\nrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/BlocknetDX/blocknetdx.conf"
+    echo -e "rpcuser=blocknetdxrpc\nrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/BlocknetDX/xcurrency.conf"
-    chmod 600 "/Users/${USER}/Library/Application Support/BlocknetDX/blocknetdx.conf"
+    chmod 600 "/Users/${USER}/Library/Application Support/BlocknetDX/xcurrency.conf"

 The next time you run it, it will start downloading the blockchain, but it won't output anything while it's doing this.
 This process may take several hours;